Sunil-Pradhan/javascript-cheatsheet/README.md

 When the function called and if it doesn't hold any value inside of it then it will use its default value from parameters to display its output.

-Default parameter values always come on last, otherwise it returns undefined.
+Default parameter values always come on last, otherwise it returns `undefined`.
 Once default value start then rest of parameters should be default value only.

 Syntax: